SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 **Methods – Randomness and Scope**

 The simulation framework is built on a strong foundation of reproducibility.
-While exploratory runs can be performed with random seeds, all key experiments presented are governed by a master_seed defined in the configuration.
+While exploratory runs can be performed with SEED, all key experiments presented are governed by a SEED defined in the configuration.
 This ensures that the entire ensemble of universes can be reproduced exactly, which is critical for scientific validation, debugging, and peer review.

 Author’s Note